pwgbots/linny-r/README.md

 Originally implemented in Delphi Pascal, Linny-R is now developed in HTML+CSS+JavaScript so as to be platform-independent and 100% transparent open source (under the MIT license).
-The software comprises a server that runs on Node.js, and a graphical user interface (GUI) that runs in any modern browser.
+The software comprises a server that runs on **Node.js**, and a graphical user interface (GUI) that runs in any modern browser.

-You can play with the most recent release of Linny-R on
-<a href="https://sysmod.tbm.tudelft.nl/linny-r" target="_blank">this server hosted at TU Delft</a>.
-Note that this server imposes restrictions on solver time and the total number of blocks it will solve per run.
-If you install Linny-R on your own machine, no such restrictions apply.

-Documentation for Linny-R is still scant, but it is growing.
-You can contribute yourself (in "wiki fashion") via the official documentation site <a href="https://linny-r.info" target="_blank">https://linny-r.info</a>.
+User documentation for Linny-R is still scant, but it is growing.
+You can contribute yourself (in "wiki fashion") via the official user documentation site <a href="https://linny-r.info" target="_blank">https://linny-r.info</a>.
+Technical documentation will be developed on GitHub: https://github/pwgbots/linny-r/wiki

-### Installing Node.js
+## Installing Node.js

 Linny-R is developed as a JavaScript package, and requires that **Node.js** is installed on your computer.
 This software can be downloaded from <a href="https://nodejs.org" target="_blank">https://nodejs.org</a>.
 Make sure that you choose the correct installer for your computer.
 Linny-R is developed using the _current_ release.
-Presently (October 2022) this is 18.10.0.
+Presently (October 2022) this is 18.11.0.

 Run the installer and accept the default settings.
 There is **no** need to install the optional _Tools for Native Modules_.